 Bladder Spasm and UTI Symptoms Not Caused by Bacteria: What Worked for Me

-I Have to Pee all the Time But I Don't Have an Infection
+I Have to Pee all the Time, But I Don't Have an Infection

 You go to the doctor with what you're sure is a bladder infection, only to find out it's not.
 A urinalysis shows that there is no bacteria present.
 So what now?

-Antibiotics won't help; in fact, they may make things worse.
+When I was in this situation, I found out that antibiotics don't help; in fact, they may make things worse.
 Often a doctor will prescribe antibiotics for UTI symptoms without performing a urinalysis, but that can be a mistake if you're actually dealing with a condition such as bladder spasm or, worse yet, interstitial cystitis.
 After what I have been through, I would recommend that you insist on a urinalysis before taking antibiotics for urinary symptoms.

 Many women find themselves in a situation like the one I have described at some point in their lives.
-Their GP or Gynecologist may not be very knowledgeable about it.
+Their GP or gynecologist may not be very knowledgeable about it.
 Trying to get information about urinary symptoms that are not caused by bacteria and getting the appropriate treatment can be very frustrating.